YongjiangL/ML-Partition-Search/README.md

 # ML-Partition-Search
-A Multi-layered Indexing Approach for Similarity Search in Graph Databases
+This is the code for "Similarity Search in Graph Databases: A Multi-layered Indexing Approach.
+Yongjiang Liang, Peixiang Zhao.
+ICDE'17".